nikxo/NXsend/README.md

 Go to ``` App_Gui/Python_file ``` , open cmd and type ```python NXsend.py```

 ## Purging sql tables
-If you want to purge the SQL tables to start from a clean database you must:
+If you want to purge the SQL tables to start from a clean database you must :
 - **For server**
    - Go to ``` Server ```, open cmd and type ```python Database_client.py```
 - **For client**